jhelsby/jlox-notes/sections/8_resolving-and-binding.md

 }
 ```

+We could add some more semantic error checks if we wanted to, but _jlox_ stops here.

 Finally - now we're using our resolver for error-checking, there's no point running the interpreter if we find an error.
 To do this, we can modify `run()` in `Lox.java` again:

 ```java